Fire Damage Claims Lawyer

-Suffering property damage to a home or business from a fire is stressful enough.
-However, your problems may not be over when submitting a claim through a homeowners or businessowners insurance policy.
-The companies that administer these policies will not pay out a dollar more than they need to.
-In some situations, their refusals to pay may be in violation of state law.
+Suffering damage to a home or business from a fire is catastrophic and the damage to both the structure and contents can be devastating.
+Though you have fire insurance, you may still struggle to get your loss paid through a homeowners or businessowners insurance policy.
+The insurance companies will not pay out a dollar more than they need to.
+In some situations, their refusals to pay may be in violation of Texas state law.

 Insurance companies are legally required to deal in good faith with all customers who file claims.
-Failure to do so may entitle you to repayment for your claim in whole, interest accumulated while awaiting payment, and attorney’s fees.
-A Houston fire damage claims lawyer could help you collect the compensation you deserve after a denial of your insurance claim.
-Schedule a consultation with one of our knowledgeable first party insurance claims attorneys at Kirk Law Firm, PLLC.
+Failure to do so may entitle you to not only payment for your claim, but also interest, and attorney’s fees.
+A fire damage claims lawyer could help you collect the compensation you deserve after a denial or underpayment of your insurance claim.
+Schedule a consultation with one of our knowledgeable insurance claims attorneys at Kirk Law Firm, PLLC.

-The law in Houston and elsewhere in the state requires insurance companies to deal with customers in good faith.
+The law in Texas requires insurance companies to deal with customers in good faith.
 More specifically, Texas Insurance Code § 542.003 outlaws deceptive trade practices in the insurance industry.
 According to the statute, it is illegal for an insurance company to:

 - Fail to practice good communication with clients